Demetri-DLL/UltimateWindowsUtility/README.txt

 in visual studio, ensure the project is unicode(usually default), make sure the project is compiled in release and x64.
 Then build the project via the build tab.
 The project can be run in visual studio or ran as a standalone exe.

+Additionally it is Required to have administrator permissions to run the application, the app works with windows defender turned on however it is recommended to turn of all antiviruses as they can trigger a false positive.

 --------------Important File Locations--------------

 The Project .sln (opened using Visual Studio)